edgexfoundry/edgex-docs/docs_src/design/adr/0026-Common Configuration.md

 The new `-cc/--commonConfig` command line option will be added for all services.
 This option will take the URI that specifies where the common configuration is pulled when not using the Configuration Provider.
 Authentication will be limited to `basic-auth`.
 In addition, a new environment override variable `EDGEX_COMMON_CONFIG` will be added which allows overriding this new command line option.

-If the `-cp/--configProvider` option is not specified and the `-cc/--commonConfig` option is not specified, then the service will error out.
-The error message for this could point to the documentation and the common configuration file in GitHub.
+If the `-cp/--configProvider` option is not specified and the `-cc/--commonConfig` option is not specified, then the service will start using solely the private configuration.
+In this scenario, any information in the common configuration must be added to the service's private configuration.
+The individual bootstrap handlers will need to be enhanced to detect an empty configuration for robust error messaging.

 #### Options for Providing the Common Configuration